 My paper on insider trading appeared in the Oxford Research Encyclopedia of Economics and Finance in 2020.
 It challenges the dominant property rights interpretation of insider trading, suggesting that instead an analysis based on the fundamental structure of capitalism would be more fruitful.

 I teach courses that cover corporate law and governance, capital markets, corporate finance, international finance and international labor rights.
-This year I am teaching Contracts, Corporate Finance, and Securities Regulation.
-I often also teach Business Organizations and a seminar on Globalization and the Rule of Law where students examine Business and Human Rights.
-I also guest lecture at Santa Clara’s Leavey School of Business on international business transactions.
+In the 2024-25 academic year I am teaching, Business Organizations, a seminar on Globalization and the Rule of Law, Corporate Finance, and Securities Regulation.
+I also have frequently been a guest lecturer at Santa Clara’s Leavey School of Business on international business transactions.
 I have been a visiting professor at Cornell Law School, and a fellow or visiting scholar at Harvard, Stanford, and U.C.
 San Diego.